 - Chrome opens the Privacy and security section of the Settings on a new tab.
 Under Usage, click Clear data.

-- Click Clear on the confirmation dialog to clear the cache and cookies for the current site.
+- Click Clear on the confirmation dialogue to clear the cache and cookies for the current site.

 - Refresh the website (press F5) to start loading fresh data for the site.